UlrichIvan/simple_authentication_with_microsoft_graph_Api/readMe.md

 All commands above must be run step by step to install each dependance.

-in the next section we will create and setup an application in azure portail with azure active directory.<br><br>
+in the next section we will create and setup an application in azure portal  with azure active directory.<br><br>

 # Usage